SuadeLabs/fire/documentation/properties/accounting_treatment.md

 Financial assets held for trading in accordance with IFRS.

 ### fv_thru_pnl
-Financial assets measured at fair value through profit and loss and designated as such upon initial recognition or subsequently in accordance with IFRS, except those classified as financial assets held for trading.
+Financial assets measured at fair value through profit and loss and designated as such upon initial recognition or subsequently in accordance with IFRS, except those classified as financial assets[...]

 ### fv_mandatorily
-Non-trading financial assets mandatorily measured at fair value through profit or loss in accordance with IFRS.
+Non-trading financial assets mandatorily measured at fair value through profit and loss in accordance with IFRS.

 ### fv_oci
 Financial assets measured at fair value through other comprehensive income due to business model and cash-flows characteristics in accordance with IFRS.